 For the latest in topics related to current affairs, visit the linked article.

-Relevant Questions regarding the National Anthem
+Frequently Asked Questions about National Anthem

 Why is the National Anthem sung in 52 seconds?